I/O tags - configuration dialog box

 Definition of the bandwidth (quantization level), within which changes are not sent into the system (they are filtered out).

-I/O tag values, which are changed by defined Number times in defined time (Time spin button), will pass an object value state to Oscillate.
+I/O tag values, which are changed by defined Number times in defined time (Time spin button), will cause the object value change to Oscillate.

-The system will assign the value from Value option to particular I/O tag, when its value belongs in <Value-Range ....Value+Range> interval.
+The system will assign the value from the Value option to a particular I/O tag, when its value belongs in <Value-Range ....Value+Range> interval (this option is used to suppress the "noise" of I/O tag value)

-The system will assign a value (it is defined by selecting the particular button) to particular I/O tag only after it is unchanged during defined time [s].
+The system will assign a (True or False - it is defined by checking the respective checkbox) to a particular I/O tag only after it was unchanged during a defined time [s].
+This filter can be configured for Boolean and Quaternary values only.

 Round value time to

-Conversion to technical units may be defined for analogue and cardinal inputs and outputs - Ai, Ao, Ci, Co, TiR and ToR.
+Conversion to technical units may be defined for analog and cardinal inputs and outputs - Ai, Ao, Ci, Co, TiR, and ToR.

 |Conversion type||Conversion formula|